amitxv/PC-Tuning/README.md

 ## Rationale

-Windows is notorious for its ever-growing bloatware, third party telemetry, excessive context switching, interrupts and I/O. This repository was created in hope of standardizing systems for latency sensitive tasks and minimizing unwanted outgoing traffic.
-Note that the operating system related sections are not indented to be followed on existing installs.
+Windows is notorious for its ever-growing bloatware, third-party telemetry, excessive context switching, interrupts and I/O. This repository was created in hope of standardizing systems for latency-sensitive tasks and minimizing unwanted outgoing traffic.
+Note that the OS-related sections aren't indented to be followed on existing installs.
 On the contrary, the mentioned sections will guide you to customize an ISO using DISM then reinstall Windows properly.

-This repository may contain information similar to those of the projects listed in the [Further Reading](#further-reading) section, however it is not my intention to directly copy from them.
+This repository may contain information similar to those of the projects listed in the [Further Reading](#further-reading) section, however it isn't my intention to directly copy from them.

 The guidance is currently updated and has been tested on client and server editions of Windows 7 through to Windows 11 (x64).
 See a full list of [issues](https://github.com/amitxv/PC-Tuning/issues).
 Users are expected to follow the guidance in the order listed below starting with [Physical Setup](#physical-setup) through to [Post-Install Instructions](#post-install-instructions).